-Belize not only possess white sand beaches and island breezes but also boasts the only Jaguar Reserve in the world, The Second Largest Barrier Reef in the world, is the only English speaking country in Central America, and is home to many Ancient Maya archeological sites – just to name a few treasures.
+Belize not only possesses white sand beaches and island breezes but also boasts the only Jaguar Reserve in the world, The Second Largest Barrier Reef in the world, is the only English speaking country in Central America and is home to many Ancient Maya archeological sites – just to name a few treasures.

 Belize is located in Northern Central America facing the Caribbean Sea and bounded by Mexico to the North and Guatemala to the west and south.
 Belize is known for its wealth in biodiversity in both marine and terrestrial ecosystems.

 Often described as a cultural melting pot, most Belizean’s are of multiracial descent.
-The main ethnic groups are made up of the Maya, Mestizo, Kriol, Garifuna, East Indian, Mennonite, Asian, and Middle Eastern.
+The main ethnic groups are the Maya, Mestizo, Kriol, Garifuna, East Indian, Mennonite, Asian, and Middle Eastern.

-Located in Central America, there are plenty Latin and Mesoamerican influences embedded into the society, however Belize is also a Caribbean nation and you will find a unique fusion of both.
+Located in Central America, there are plenty of Latin and Mesoamerican influences embedded into the society, however, Belize is also a Caribbean nation and you will find a unique fusion of both.